allevitan/abelevitan/_includes/bio.md

 ###Who am I?

-I'm a Junior at [Olin College](http://olin.edu/) majoring in [Engineering Physics][EPhys].
+I'm a Junior at [Olin College](http://olin.edu/) majoring in Engineering with a Concentration in Physics.

 ###What do I do?

-While Engineering Physics could mean almost anything, in practice I spend about half my time studying physics and half my time doing engineering.
-I mostly do electrical and computer engineering, but I've worked on the mechanical side for a number of projects as well.
+Physics and engineering, with an emphasis on the physics.
+I'm taking all the courses that make up a complete physics degree, and along the way I'm taking classes in electrical and mechanical engineering.

 ###What else do I do?